microtick/docusaurus/docs/overview.md

 * **Token futures** used to trade tokenized assets using decoupled consensus prices, backed by tokens transferred on-chain through the Cosmos IBC protocol.

 ![Microtick overview](../static/img/microtick_overview.png)

-The Microtick project is an experiment in a new mechanism for decentralized price discovery and trading.
-Its vision is to create a trading system more suited for blockchain usage where blocks come at discrete, relatively infrequent and sometimes unpredictable times, and then build upon that vision to create a new trading paradigm that not only works better on, but **promotes** decentralized trading over the legacy centralized paradigm.

 ### Rethinking Price Discovery